NO NEIGHBORHOOD LEFT BEHIND

 Just as low-income and working class people have been ignored by business-as-usual politics at the national level, Portland’s communities have experienced this same neglect from City Hall–especially east of 82nd Avenue.
 Efforts from current City Council members to bring parks and some services to Southeast Portland are too little too late.

 Portlanders deserve real leadership from city officials who know what it’s like to live paycheck-to-paycheck in this city.
 As a resident living east of 82nd Avenue, I experience daily our community’s few sidewalks, inadequate lighting, unpaved roads, poor transit options, and dangerous streets for pedestrians and cyclists.
+We must add sidewalks, improve roads, and add North/South bus routes in East Portland.

 “Portlanders deserve real leadership from city officials who know what it’s like to live paycheck-to-paycheck in this city.”